Charging and Remission

 9. Equal opportunities

-The Head will ensure that the School’s equal opportunities policies are observed in implementing the policy.
+The Headteacher will ensure that the School’s equal opportunities policies are observed in implementing the policy.

 - The Governing Body is responsible for making and reviewing the policy.

-- The Head is responsible for the implementation of the policy and ensuring that staff, parents and pupils know the details as appropriate.
+- The Headteacher is responsible for the implementation of the policy and ensuring that staff, parents and pupils know the details as appropriate.

 - Other staff may be responsible for implementing the policy as part of their overall responsibilities.

-- The Head will report to the governors’ finance committee on any relevant aspects of the working of the policy as appropriate.
+- The Headteacher will report to the Governors’ Finance, Premises and Audit committee on any relevant aspects of the working of the policy as appropriate.